What is a Thriller?

 What are genres?

-The thriller genre mainly uses suspense, tension and excitement as its main components to get a reaction from the view, stimulating their mood.
+as its main components to get a reaction from the view, stimulating their mood.

 Genres are important for audiences as they use genres to filter what sort of films they would enjoy, therefore if a person has a certain preference such as comedy films, then they will most likely pay to watch comedy films and then possibly be open to explore more sub genres such as action comedies.
 Similarly, genres are also important for the film industry as it allows production companies to increase the number of films they make, according to genre depending on which ones the audience enjoy.
 Therefore if many people enjoyed thriller films then they will increase the number of thriller films they make, while increasing the quality of them to keep the audience happy.